SaeedTaghavi/CS/docs/OS/midterm.md

 8. Consider the scheduling of processes in which processes might arrive at different times and have different deadlines to complete their execution.
 Let the processes be scheduled by the preemptive Shortest-Job-First algorithm (PSJF) and a Priority Scheduling algorithm (PS) in which processes with urgent deadlines have higher priorities, and there is only one processor.
 Can you give a set of processes such that PS can meet the deadlines of the processes, but PSJF can not do it?
 (5pts)

-9. Consider the Round Robin scheduling algorithm (RR) with two different time quantums L and S, where L > S. Let the scheduling criteria be the average waiting time, and L be larger than the largest CPU burst of all processes.
-Does RR, in general, favor a small time quantum S when all processes are ready at time 0?
+9. Consider the Round Robin scheduling algorithm (RR) with two different time quantums $L$ and $S$, where $L > S$.
+Let the scheduling criteria be the average waiting time, and $L$ be larger than the largest CPU burst of all processes.
+Does RR, in general, favor a small time quantum $S$ when all processes are ready at time $0$?
 Please give me your answer with argument.
 (7pts)

 ## [Fall 2012](https://www.ptt.cc/bbs/NTU-Exam/M.1418537836.A.BB5.html)